Office 365 Email Signatures - CANs & CAN'Ts

 3. You CAN autocomplete email signatures with each user’s contact details

 However, be aware that not all users will have certain contact details.
 You might decide you want all email signatures to include a direct dial and mobile phone number, but some users might not have a dedicated work mobile.
 If this is the case, some email signatures will end up with something like an ‘M:’ line next to a blank space where the mobile number is supposed to appear.
-To resolve this issue, you need to create separate Transport Rules dependent on the contact details within your Office 365/Azure Directory.
+To resolve this issue, you need to create separate Transport Rules dependent on the contact details within your Microsoft 365 (formerly Office 365)/Azure Directory.

 4. You CAN have different signatures for different departments

 You can setup multiple Transport Rules for your disclaimer/signature and apply them to specific distribution groups i.e. departments within your organization.
 So, you could have one Transport Rule in place for your sales department and another one for marketing, each with different information.

 If you need to update a signature for a certain distribution group, you’ll need to do so in every Transport Rule you’ve created.
 You might have to carry out signature updates several times, but it’s necessary to avoid the aforementioned contact detail gaps.

 5. You CAN’T test your email signatures in advance